BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/4-nVue-nVision/technology-overview.rst

 A miniscope is a **miniaturized epifluorescence microscope** engineered to be compact and lightweight, allowing it to be mounted onto the head of a freely moving mouse with minimal discomfort or disruption of natural behavior.
 As with conventional fluorescence microscopes, the miniscope includes an **excitation light source**, (high-power LED).
-The emitted light is first passed through a **collimating lens**, which converts the divergent beam into parallel light rays to ensure uniform illumination.
-This collimated light is then passed through an **excitation filter**, which spectrally selects the appropriate wavelength required to excite the targeted fluorescent reporter.
+The divergent light emitted from the LED is first directed by a collector lens, which focuses and channels the beam into the optical system.
+This incident light is then passed through an **excitation filter**, which spectrally selects the appropriate wavelength required to excite the targeted fluorescent reporter.
 The refined excitation light is reflected downward by a **dichroic mirror**, which is specifically designed to **reflect excitation**
 **wavelengths** while transmitting longer-wavelength emitted fluorescence.
 The directed excitation light then enters the brain through the objective lens, which in miniscopes is typically a **gradient-index (GRIN) lens**.
 This GRIN lens has a radially